Alexandru Philippide: Renewed public debates

 Collections of his essays appeared as Specialistul român.
 Contribuție la istoria culturii românești din secolul XIX ("The Romanian Specialist.
 Contribution to the History of Romanian Culture in the 20th Century", 1906–1907), and as Cum se apără specialistul român ("How the Romanian Specialist Defends Himself", 1908).
-However, he also attacked German linguist Gustav Weigand in a series of articles that appeared in 1909–1910 in Viața Românească, published in 1910 in a single volume as Un specialist român la Lipsca ("A Romanian Specialist at Leipzig").
+He also attacked German linguist Gustav Weigand in a series of articles that appeared in 1909–1910 in Viața Românească, published in 1910 in a single volume as Un specialist român la Lipsca ("A Romanian Specialist at Leipzig").
 He began by defending his student Giorge Pascu, the target of a number of attacks by Weigand.
 Broadening the scope of his polemic, he questioned Weigand's competence as a scholar of Romanian, as well as that of other contemporary linguists.
 He passionately underscored what he considered Weigand's shortcomings as a person, accusing him of lacking objectivity and even of intrigue, claiming he sent letters to magazines in order to stop publication of articles by professional rivals.
 In tandem, he recommended Pascu for the title of docent in 1913, observing that his study of Aromanian and Megleno-Romanian was up to the most rigorous standards of academia.

+World War

-Philippide made a trip to Western Europe in 1914, after which he remained in Iași for the rest of his days.
-Like many educated Moldavians, he expressed distaste for Bucharest, considering it the root of all evil.
+Like many educated Moldavians, Philippide expressed distaste for Bucharest, considering it the root of all evil.
 He derided the Romanian Parliament as a gathering of "wretched undertakers", and railed against the Romanian Academy, which he saw as a hastily improvised imitation of prestigious Western academies, rife with imposture and improvisation, its members concerned with getting rich quickly rather than finding comfort in the rewards of philosophy.
 Philippide, in common with other Junimists, deplored the French influence on Romania, believing the country needed a Germanic touch for its betterment.
 He was proud to live far from the hustle and bustle of Bucharest, hoping to revive the Junimea-era glories of the country's former cultural capital that he inhabited.
 To this end, he helped bring a superior class of students, professors, writers and artists to Iași.

+Philippide made a trip to Western Europe in 1914, just as World War I was erupting—forcing his and his family's hurried return to still-neutral Romania.
+He then remained in Iași for the rest of his days.
+The trip also introduced a family crisis, since Alexandru Sr, who traveled with his father, was moved by the sights of Germany, and began writing his first works of poetry.
+The elder Philippide drew a sharp distinction between science, which he regarded as the province of manly, knowledge-seeking personalities; and literature, particularly poetry, which for him was an unserious activity for sensitive small minds.
+Although he had flirted with poetry as a young man, he was saddened to see his son adopt it as a profession.
+Philippide Jr nonetheless admired his father's culture.
+He noted that, as time went by, Alexandru Sr retained some of his literary curiosity, even to the point of following developments in literary modernism.